+1972 (Public Law 92-603, enacted October 30).
 Any disabled individual who has been medically determined to be an alcoholic or drug addict must accept appropriate treatment, if available, in an approved facility and demonstrate compliance with conditions and requirements for treatment.

-SSI payments are required to be made through a representative payee-another person or public or private agency designated by SSA to manage the recipient's benefit on his or her behalf.
+SSI payments are required to be made through a representative payee-another person or public or private agency designated by SSA to manage the recipient's benefit on his/her behalf.

+1994 (Public Law 103-296, enacted August 15).
 Any individual who is receiving SSI based on a disability where drug addiction or alcoholism is a contributing factor material to the finding of disability must comply with the DA&A treatment requirements.
 The individual must accept appropriate treatment when it is available and comply with the conditions and terms of treatment.
 Instances of noncompliance with the requirements result in progressively longer payment suspensions.
-Before payments can resume, the individual must demonstrate compliance for specific periods; 2 months, 3 months, and 6 months, respectively, for the first, second, third and subsequent instances of noncompliance.
+Before payments can resume, the individual must demonstrate compliance for specific periods; 2 months, 3 months, and 6 months, respectively, for the first, second, third, and subsequent instances of noncompliance.
 An individual who is not in compliance with the DA&A treatment requirements for 12 consecutive months shall not be eligible for payments; however, this does not prevent such individuals from reapplying and again becoming eligible for payments.

 SSI disability payments based on DA&A are also limited to a total of 36 benefit months (beginning March 1995) regardless of whether appropriate treatment is available.
-Months for which benefits are not due and received do not count towards the 36-month limit.
+Months for which benefits are not due and received do not count toward the 36-month limit.

 Payments based on DA&A must be made to a representative payee.
-Preference is required to be given to community based nonprofit social service agencies and federal, state, or local government agencies in representative payee selection.
-These agencies when serving as payees for individuals receiving payments based on DA&A may retain the lesser of 10 percent of the monthly benefit or \$51 (indexed to the Consumer Price Index (CPI)) as compensation for their services.
+Preference is required to be given to community based nonprofit social service agencies and federal, state, or local government agencies in representative pavee selection.
+These agencies when serving as payees for individuals receiving payments based on DA&A may retain the lesser of 10 percent of the monthly benefit or \$50 (adjusted annually after 1995 by the Consumer Price Index [CPI]) as compensation for their services.